Animal protection: 7 ways to act for animal welfare.

-At the house of COG, we do not offer vegan shoes by chance; if there is a subject that is close to our hearts, since it is at the origin of the creation of our brand of recycled vegan sneakers, it is the consideration given to living beings, and the animal welfare defense.
+At the house of COG, we do not offer vegan shoes by chance; if there is one subject that is dear to our hearts, since it is at the origin of the creation of our brand of recycled vegan sneakers, It is the consideration given to living beings, and the defense of animal welfare.

-We're crazy about our little friends, and we're not the only ones, because over the last decade, beyond the videos of "pet lovers" that flood the web, the issue of animal welfare has become a central subject in public opinion, and we're not going to complain about it.
+We fall in love with our little friends, and we're not the only ones since in the last decade, beyond the videos of "pet lovers" that flood the web, the question of animal welfare has become a central issue in public opinion, and we're not going to complain about it.

-According to a survey carried out by the IFOP institute in August 2020 for the Brigitte Bardot Foundation, more than 70% of those surveyed would be in favor of new measures being adopted to improve their well-being in general.
+According to a survey conducted by the IFOP institute in August 2020 for the Brigitte Bardot Foundation, more than 70% of respondents would support the adoption of new measures to improve their well-being in general.

-Adopt a companion from a shelter, help injured animals, reduce your consumption of animal products, create a brand of vegan sneakers or even support an association committed to fighting animal abuse ; there are many ways to express your support for the animal cause.
+Adopting a companion from a shelter, helping injured animals, reducing consumption of animal products, creating a brand of vegan sneakers or supporting an association committed to fighting animal abuse ; There are many ways to express support for animal welfare.

-If animal protection motivates you but you haven't yet found the way that best suits you to help them, we share with you a list of 7 ways to reach out to our feathered and furry friends.
+If animal protection motivates you but you haven't yet found the way that suits you best to help them, we're sharing a list of 7 ways to lend a hand to our feathered and furry friends.

 1 - Learn about animal exploitation and animal protection.

-Generally, the more you know a person, the more attentive you are to their well-being.
+Generally, the better you know a person, the more attentive you are to their well-being.

-Let us start from this observation to get to know our animal friends better, in order to better appreciate that contrary to the reductive sense of the term, animals are far from being hollow and uninteresting, and that animals deserve to be treated as well as humans.
+Let us start from this observation to get to know our animal friends better, in order to better appreciate that, contrary to the reductive meaning of the term, animals are far from being hollow and uninteresting, and that animals deserve to be treated as well as humans.

-For this, many publications, books or magazines are now available to us to learn more about animal species and appreciate more finely the richness of the animal world.
+To this end, numerous publications, books or magazines, are now available to us to learn more about animal species and to appreciate more finely the richness of the animal world.

-Below is a selection of some readings for adults and children dealing with the question of considering animals as sentient beings, and the kindness to be shown to living species.
+Below is a selection of some readings for adults and children dealing with the issue of considering animals as sentient beings, and the kindness to be shown to living species.

 Adult books: